The American sweetheart that took the world by surprise

 Which are the most popular squash types?

-You certainly have seen many types of squash in your supermarket trips, as well as many types of decorative ones – called ornamental squash – in gardens and parks.
-Ornamental squash is not edible but is in turn very pretty.
+You certainly have seen many types of squash on your supermarket trips, as well as many types of decorative ones – called ornamental squash – in gardens and parks.
+Ornamental squash is not edible, but is in turn very pretty.
 The most common edible varieties are:

 - Pumpkin, a type of winter squash, big and rounded, with thick, orange peel;